 There’s nothing wrong with feeling angry.
 Anger is an emotion that, at certain times, has its uses; for example, if someone was to wrongly take something from you, anger can alert you to this injustice and ready you to respond.
-However frequent anger outbursts, aggressive behaviour or anger directed towards yourself can significantly impact your wellbeing.
+However, frequent anger outbursts, aggressive behaviour or anger directed towards yourself can impact your wellbeing.
 Difficulty controlling your anger can have an adverse impact on your relationships, work and reputation.
-Our Psychiatrists and Psychologists are trained in anger management and can help you in resolving such issues.
+Our Psychiatrists and Psychologists are experts in anger management and can help you with such issues.

 It’s normal for people to feel angry from time to time.
-Anger becomes a problem when the intensity, frequency and uncontrollable nature of the outbursts become more prominent and areas of your life start to be negatively impacted.
+Anger becomes a problem when the frequency and uncontrollable nature of the outbursts become more noted and areas of your life start to be negatively impacted.

 People with anger problems are triggered relatively easily; they may fly off the handle, say things they later regret and resort to physical acts of aggression.
 Anger outbursts can have significant financial consequences and may lead to problems with the law.

 Anger issues can lead to problems at work; clients may irritate you or colleagues may get under your skin.
 This, in turn, may affect your work performance, professional reputation, earning capacity and the satisfaction you derive from work.

 Unhelpful coping strategies often go hand in hand with anger problems.
 Alcohol and some drugs can reduce a person’s inhibition, impair judgement and, therefore, increase the risk of anger outbursts.
 On the other hand, some people with anger problems turn to drugs and alcohol or self-harm in an attempt to contain or cope with their anger.

 Anger can be a primary emotion or it can be a secondary emotion masking a range of other underlying feelings.
 As a primary emotion, anger often arises in response to certain situations or triggers.

 We each have our own triggers for what makes us angry, but some common ones include: